naotokui/RhythmVAE_M4L/README.md

   |Clap|
   |Rim|

-MIDI notes in a MIDI file will be classified into the 9 types based on General MIDI (GM) Mappings.
+MIDI notes in a MIDI file will be classified into the 9 types based on [General MIDI (GM) Mapping](https://www.midi.org/specifications-old/item/gm-level-1-sound-set).

  | MIDI Note Number | Drum Type |
  |:-----:|:-----:|